Clever/wag/README.md

     that exposes `map`, `forEach`, and `toArray` functions to iterate over the results, again requesting new pages as needed.

+### Caching
+  * Wag can add `max-age` cache-control headers on respones if you use the `x-caching`
+    configuration:
+    ```
+  /bookscached/{id}:
+    get:
+      operationId: getBookByIDCached
+      x-caching:
+        max-age: 3600
+    ```
+  * Wag clients have a `SetCache` method to enable caching of responses. `SetCache` takes a single argument, which is an interface that defines a mechanism for storing cached response data.

 ### Contexts
   * The first argument to every Wag function is a `context.Context` (https://blog.golang.org/context).
 Contexts play a few important roles in Wag.
     * They can be used to set request specific behavior like a retry policy in client libraries.
 This includes timeouts and cancellation.